Faculty Research and Creative Activity Support Grants

 Faculty Research and Creative Activity Support Grant

-The PDF document must be saved as follows: FSGYEAR_Last name of applicant_First name of applicant, e.g., FSG2017_Smith_John
+The body of the proposal must be written using the Narrative Template provided and the document must be saved as a PDF.
+The PDF document must be saved as follows: FSGYEAR_Last name of applicant_First name of applicant, e.g., FSG2023_Smith_John.

 Selection criteria Accordion Closed